 Practise or Qualifying

-It is a Duke of Edinburgh journey’s requirement that a minimum number of four students is needed to make a journey happen.
-If you are on your own please still consider registering with us and we will endeavour to create a group of four to make your journey happen.
+On your own still register with us and we will endeavour to create a group of four to make your journey happen

-By reading here, you are clearly contemplating if a Duke of Edinburgh Bronze Kayaking Award journey is something you are ready to participate in.
-On the other hand, you may have already decided, and you are excited about making a trip.
+By reading here, you must be wondering if a Duke of Edinburgh Bronze Kayaking Award journey is something you are ready to participate in.
+Or perhaps, you may have already decided, and you are excited about making a trip.

 Of course, my mission is to explain why we believe we can and will, provide you with an outstanding Duke of Edinburgh Bronze Kayaking Award experience.

 In the event that you have never paddled a kayak and you’re unsure if you have the skills, still register.
 We teach you everything you need to know.
 Alternatively we can also offer you a Bronze bushwalking journey for your consideration.

 Firstly, for many young people, it is often the first night away from home.
 Mum and Dad may also experience pangs of anxiety around missing you.